Karan-parmar-007/Blog-AI/README.md

-# Whisper AI - Blogging Platform
+# Blog AI - Blogging Platform

-Whisper AI is an innovative blogging platform that combines advanced artificial intelligence and cloud technologies to revolutionize the way users create, share, and engage with content.
-With a range of features designed to enhance the blogging experience, Whisper AI empowers users to express themselves freely while ensuring privacy and security.
+Blog AI is an innovative blogging platform that combines advanced artificial intelligence and cloud technologies to revolutionize the way users create, share, and engage with content.
+With a range of features designed to enhance the blogging experience, Blog AI empowers users to express themselves freely while ensuring privacy and security.

 ## Features